KierranM/tails/README.md

 # Tails
-A tiny sidecar image for tailing files
+A tiny sidecar image for tailing files.
+Useful for when your containerised application logs to multiple files that you'd like to be able to retrieve using something like `kubectl logs`.

 ## What's Inside?

 `/bin/tail`, that's it.
 This image is built from scratch and the `tail` binary is copied from `busybox`.

+## Why not just use busybox?

+You can.
+This was built so I could have a sidecar image with a very minimal attack surface.
+Busybox is fantastically small (nearly as small as this), but it still includes a whole lot of binaries that I don't need for my logging sidecars.

 ## Usage